zitadel/zitadel/docs/docs/guides/customization/texts.md

 title: Customized Texts
 ---

-You are able to customize the texts used from ZITADEL.
+You can customize the texts sent by ZITADEL.

 ## Message Texts
-Sometimes the users will get an email or phone message from ZITADEL (e.g Password Reset Request).
+Sometimes users get an email or phone message from ZITADEL (e.g Password Reset Request).
-ZITADEL already has some good standard texts, but maybe you would like to customize it for your organization.
+ZITADEL already has some good standard texts, but you might like to customize them for your organization.
+To do that, follow these steps:

-Go to the message text policy on your organization and you will find the different kinds of messages that are sent from ZITADEL.
+1. Go to the message text policy in your organization.
+You will find the different kinds of messages ZITADEL sends.
-Choose the template and the language you like to edit.
+1. Choose the template and the language you like to edit.
-You can now change all the texts from a message.
+1. Change all the texts as you wish.
-As soon as you click into a input field you will see some attribute chips below the field.
+  As soon as you select an input field, you will see some attribute chips below the field.
-These are the parameters you can include on this specific message.
+  These are the parameters you can include for this specific message.

 ![Message Texts](/img/console_message_texts.png)

 ## Login Texts

-Like the message texts you are also able to change the texts on the login interface.
+Like the message texts, you can also change the texts on the login interface.

-First choose the screen and the language you like to edit.
+1. Choose the screen and the language you would like to edit.
-You will see the default texts in the input field and you can overwrite them by typing into the box.
+   You will see the default texts in the input field.
+1. Overwrite the defaults by typing into the box.

 ![Message Texts](/img/console_login_texts.png)

 ## Reset to default

-If you don't like your customization anymore click the "reset policy" button.
+If you don't like your customization anymore, select the **reset policy** button.
 All your settings will be removed and the default settings of the system will trigger.

 ## Internationalization

-ZITADELs support for languages will be extended with time.
+ZITADEL's support for languages will be extended with time.
-If you need support for a specific language we highly recommend you to write translation files for the missing language.
+If you need support for a specific language, we highly recommend you to write translation files for the missing language.

 ZITADEL loads translations from three files: